Graphic Design

 Degree Type: Undergraduate

-Doane University's Graphic Design prepares students to become successful, socially engaged designers who create effective visual communication informed by global and cultural awareness.
+Doane University's Graphic Design program prepares students to become successful, socially engaged designers who create effective visual communication informed by global and cultural awareness.
 We promote conceptual problem solving through research and experimentation, establishing a sustainable and ethical practice, engaging in interdisciplinary collaboration, and utilizing emerging technologies, to continually search for new methods for enhancing the human experience.

 In the classroom, students are exposed to a breadth of graphic design specializations and have access to state-of-the-art technology.